web-platform-dx/web-features/packages/web-features/README.md

 A feature with the `kind` set to `"moved"` is a redirect to another feature.
 It says that this feature ID is actually best represented by the data given by another ID.
-If you’re showing web-features data to developers, then treat this like a 301 redirect and go directly to the feature it points to.
+If you’re showing web-features data to developers, then treat this like an HTTP 301 redirect and go directly to the feature it points to.

 A moved feature has the following properties: